tyu012/phonebook-backend/README.md

 **DELETE /api/persons/:id** Deletes the entry in the phonebook corresponding to `id` if it can be found.

 **POST /api/persons** Adds an entry to the phonebook in the JSON format with a randomized unique `id` property.
 For the backend to accept an entry, the entry must have at least the `name` and `number` properties, or a 400 status code will be sent.
+The `name` must be unique and the `number` must be greater than 8 characters in length.
 Extraneous properties will be removed by the backend before the entry is added to the phonebook.

 ## Environment variables